 And 25,000 AMEX Membership Rewards points are enough for a domestic round-trip coach ticket on airline partners like Delta or Air Canada!
-Not a bad deal for signing-up for 1 card!
+Not a bad deal for applying for 1 card!

 You do NOT need millions in sales to qualify!
 AMEX makes the final decision, but examples of folks with small businesses that could be approved are freelance writers and designers, dentists, real estate agents, and those starting a new venture.

 2. American Express Premier Rewards Gold